 What is success in life?

-I did not know what failure truly meant until I tried to step outside of the box and become an entrepreneur.
+I did not know what failure meant until I tried to step outside the box and become an entrepreneur.

-Failure means that there is a lack of success.
-Therefore, my personal definition of failure means that you do NOT have enough evidence to determine that you are successful.
+Therefore, my definition of failure means that you do not have enough evidence to determine that you are successful.

-Our individualistic culture teaches us that the rights of the individual take precedence, self-sufficiency is valued, and being dependent upon others is often considered embarrassing; thereby, making you feel guilt.
+Our individualistic culture teaches us that the individual’s rights take precedence, self-sufficiency is valued, and depending on others is often considered embarrassing, making you feel guilty.

 My question to you is this….

 Thinking about this topic, I started researching success stories.

 The psychologist in me looked for patterns.

 It is the patterns that give us clues.